linkedin/rest.li/src/Validation-in-Rest_li_converted.md

 will enforce the following rules for fields in request data based on the
 annotation:

+**Note that validation is not turned on by default, and servers have to manually call the validator or use the validation filter.**

 |                          | Create                                | Partial Update      |
 | ------------------------ | ------------------------------------- | ------------------- |
 | `@ReadOnly`   | Must not be present (See notes below) | Must not be present |
 | `@CreateOnly` | N/A                                   | Must not be present |

 Batch create, batch update, and batch partial update are treated the same as create, update, and partial update respectively.
-Note that validation is not turned on by default, and servers have to manually call the validator or use the validation filter.

 ### Notes on @ReadOnly Validation Rules for Create Request

 If `@ReadOnly` is specified to a field that is required in schema, the